AndrewPivots/Test/JasmineFeedTest/README.md

 ## Projects Feedback
 1. FEB 4: My project reviewer thinks I over complicated most of my tests.
 This may have been partially because I wanted to stick to the methods I was most confident in at the time.
 I used a lot of loops to check more nodes which is a more thorough way of doing things but likely over-complicated it.
 But I did like implementing his method and techniques to make things simpler.
+2. FEB 5: Learned that you can put expect expressions within loops and even have multiple.
+Added missed expect statement.
+Fixed logic error that approved missing urls and names.
+Also, learned that these kind of test tools are for development branches and not for production so my UX concerns are not valid.

 ## Sources
 1. CALLBACKS & NESTING: Karine L's thread in the Knowledge Center helped me understand nesting asynchronous functions with the callback. https://knowledge.udacity.com/questions/14179